TRS ACCESS Network · Massachusetts General Hospital · Harvard Medical School

 Abigail Donovan, MD explains the importance improving health outcomes

-Understanding the critical importance of measuring and improving outcomes for people with treatment-resistant schizophrenia, and how evidence-based approaches can transform lives and healthcare delivery.
-Our focus on outcome-based care ensures that every intervention we support leads to measurable improvements in well-being and recovery.
+Measuring and improving outcomes for people with TRS can transform lives and healthcare delivery.
+Our focus on outcome-based care helps ensure that every intervention leads to meaningful improvements in well-being and recovery.

 Our Team